byu-cpe/ecen520_student/spi_cntrl/SPI_cntrl.md

   * Generate a free oscillating clock and run the clock for several cycles before setting any inputs to your receiver.
   * Provide initial values for the inputs to your receiver (without starting a transaction)
   * Issue a reset by waiting a few clock cycles, issuing the reset for a few clock cycles, and then deasserting the reset
   * Send at least 10 bytes over SPI as single byte transfers.
-You should create a task to perform this transer.
+You should create a task to perform this transfer.
     * Transmit a random 8-bit value for each transaction and print the value you are transmitting
     * Print the value of the data received from the transaction from the subnode
     * Check to make sure the character you sent is the character you received.
 Print a message that you correctly received the character you sent or print that an error occurred.